Premium Fuel Tank Kit with a Stainless Steel Tank for 1970 Mustangs.

 *Fuel filler pipe sold separately.

-This kit comes with a Scott Drake Fuel Tank Sending Unit that is specific for the 22 gallon fuel tank allowing for accurate fuel level gauge operation.
+This kit comes with a Scott Drake Fuel Tank Sending Unit that is specific for the 22-gallon fuel tank allowing for accurate fuel level gauge operation.
 Scott Drake's commitment to service includes inspecting, pressure testing and performing an OHMS test on 100% of their sending units to help assure a trouble free installation.
-The Scott Drake Fuel Tank Sending Unit features a stainless steel construction with a 3/8" outlet tube and uses a brass float.
-A retaining ring, O-ring gasket and filter are included.
+The fuel sending unit features a 3/8" outlet tube and includes a plastic float, O-ring gasket, resistor, mounting plate and filter.

 A new Fuel Filler Pipe to Body Gasket is included to replace that worn out or missing original.
 The gasket is made out of cork and sits on the end of the filler pipe which meets the gas cap.